BHAVYA-AV/levo-schema-api/README.md

 - Uploading `.yaml` / `.json` OpenAPI specs
 - Schema validation using `openapi-spec-validator`
 - Automatic versioning by application & service
-- File persistence to local file system
-- Metadata tracking with SQLite
 - Retrieval of latest or specific versioned schemas
 - Unit testing with `pytest`